Nick-Chapman/blog/posts/beyond-x86.md

 ### Status of the Beeb Port

-The full quarter system is now up and running, including buffered line entry, memory debugging: `dump` and `xxd`, and disassembly: `see`, `see-all`.
+The full Quarter Forth system is now up and running on the Beeb.
+Including buffered line entry, memory debugging: `dump` and `xxd`, and disassembly: `see`, `see-all`.
 Running both in the [b-em](https://github.com/stardot/b-em) emulator, and on real hardware.
 The implementation is a work-on-progress, so the precise details given above regarding size and memory layout are in flux, but already we can see there is a problem.
 In fact there are two problems.